 Joshua 7, 6

-This holy object that was sanctified by God was made of the purest natural materials: incorruptible acacia wood (shittim), which the ancient Egyptians regarded to be holy, as well as the pure gold that covered the Ark without and laced it within.
-The golden wreath and two gold statues of cherubim added the final touch.
-In the Hebrew Old Testament, the word “pure” (tahor) refers to gold that is “clean” and free of any impurities.
-Such was the gold that covered the Ark.
-The Ark was so holy, in fact, that if anyone were to touch it without having first been ritually purified, they would be struck dead, albeit any good intentions (2 Sam 6:6-7).
-For this reason, the Israelites used two gold poles to carry the Ark.
-The Ark was first kept in the Tent of Meeting (a portable temple or tabernacle) in the time of Moses and eventually housed in the Holy of Holies (inner sanctuary) in the Temple which was built by King Solomon: a perfectly clean place where the Jewish high priests could enter only once a year on the Day of Atonement (Yom Kippur) according to their sacred law (Lev 16:2-4).
-The Ark was so sacred that even a high priest would be struck dead if he dared to enter the inner sanctuary on any other day of the year.
+This holy object that was sanctified by God was made of the purest natural materials; incorruptible acacia wood (shittim) as well as pure and unblemished gold (tahor) that covered the ark without and laced it within.
+The golden wreath which decorated the ark added the final touch.
+The ark was so holy, in fact, that if anyone were to touch it without having first been ritually purified, they would be struck dead, albeit any good intentions (2 Sam 6:6-7).
+For this reason, the ark was carried by using two poles overlaiden with gold which were slipped through two golden rings on each side (Exodus 25:10-22).
+The ark was first kept in the Tent of Meeting (a portable temple or tabernacle) in the time of Moses and eventually housed in the Holy of Holies (inner sanctuary) in the Temple which was built by King Solomon: a perfectly clean place where the Jewish high priests could enter only once a year on the Day of Atonement (Yom Kippur) according to their sacred law (Lev 16:2-4).
+The ark was so sacred that even a high priest would be struck dead if he dared to enter the inner sanctuary on any other day of the year.

 “At that time, the Savior coming from the Virgin, the Ark, brought forth His own Body into the world from that Ark, which was gilded with pure gold within by the Word, and without by the Holy Ghost; so that the truth was shown forth, and the Ark was manifested….
 And the Savior came into the world bearing the incorruptible Ark, that is to say His own body.”

 St. Hippolytus, In Daniel Vl